hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 # Code Review Guide

 Code reviews are essential for maintaining an enjoyable and productive experience when working in a code base.
-They should be conducted on a regular cadence (independent from and during feature delivery) in a software development project to catch architectural and design issues early as these can be expensive to fix later down the track.
+They should be conducted on a regular cadence to catch architectural and design issues early as these can be expensive to fix later down the track.

 When more developers start working on a code base, it may become necessary to scale the code review process.
 This Code Review Guide is one tool that could help you with this process.